BLU-Shack/simple.space/README.md

 SpaceClient.hasUpvoted(['235593018332282884', '267445058268037121']); // A Store
 SpaceClient.hasUpvoted(['235593018332282884', '267445058268037121'], { ids: true }); // An array containing only the users who have upvoted.
 ```

+You can use this package's Webhook class for easy usage.
+See Example #3.

 </details>
 <br>